Nafeesa273/LibraryManagement_System/README.md

-# 📚 Advanced Library Management System
+# 📚 Library Management System

 ### **A Comprehensive Full-Stack Console Application**
 Developed as a robust solution for academic and public libraries, this system leverages **C#** and **Relational Database Management Systems (RDBMS)** to automate the entire lifecycle of book management, from inventory control to financial tracking of fines.